dandange8005/Ultra-Essentials/docs/mkdocs/icons-emojis.md

 :material-help: Help Center
 ```

+Common Material icons:

+- `:material-account:` Account
+- `:material-cog:` Settings
+- `:material-help:` Help
+- `:material-lightbulb:` Lightbulb

 ### 3. Finding Icons

 !!! tip "Pro Tip"
-    Material for MkDocs offers a handy [icon search tool](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search) in their documentation where you can search across all available icon sets and see the exact syntax to use them.
+    Material for MkDocs offers a handy [icon search tool](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search){.external-link} in their documentation where you can search across all available icon sets and see the exact syntax to use them.

 To find the right icon: